 While that may sound like an eternity, I can tell you that it was worth the grind.

-Are you ready to put these lessons into practice?
+Are you ready to use these lessons to start trading like Bill Lipschutz?

-If so, you definitely want to download the free PDF outline that I just created.
+If so, you definitely want to download the free PDF cheat sheet below.

-Click the link below and enter your email to get instant access to the PDF outline.
+Click the link below and enter your email to get instant access to the PDF cheat sheet.